 Managers have to decide when hiring women versus men if the overall investment is worth it in the long run.
 Women who decide to have children will have a shorter time in the workforce from a man based on maternity leave.
 Do managers have people to make up the time difference while women are out catering to their families?

-Managers have many different ways of dealing with diversity within their companies.
+Managers have many different ways of dealing with workplace diversity within their companies.
 One of the best solutions to dealing with it would be to educate your fellow employees and subordinates as best as possible on all issues of diversity.
 Any different aspect of diversity should not be hard for a manager to address.
 They should be extremely well versed and comfortable with dealing with diversity.
 Managers need to help release any stigmas that may still face their company in regards to race, gender, age, religion, sexual orientation, etc. With managers having complete control and all abilities to deal with diversity, it will make for a better workplace for all.
 There will also be no issues when certain people are promoted over others.
 Managers can also deal with diversity by attending and showcase diversity workshops.
 Anything is possible when diversity issues arise in a company; teaching and executing it to employees redefines management skills.